macloo/python-beginners/flask/part5_deploy/README.md

 Follow the **login** instructions under [Getting Started](https://devcenter.heroku.com/articles/heroku-cli#getting-started).

 You will log in this way *each time* you use the Heroku CLI.
+You can log out &mdash; `heroku logout` &mdash; or just quit Terminal.

+You can [read more](https://devcenter.heroku.com/categories/command-line) about the Heroku CLI if you like.

+#### Preliminary steps

 If you use the [GitHub Desktop app](https://desktop.github.com/), you already have command-line `git`.
 This is not part of Heroku, but **you will need to use** command-line `git` to *deploy to* Heroku.

-#### Preliminary steps

 Before proceeding with command-line `git`, your Flask app should be ready to deploy (all code completed and tested).
-That includes these steps:
+You must also complete these steps:

 1. Install **Gunicorn**: You need to add a production-level web server to your web app.
 Heroku recommends [Gunicorn](http://gunicorn.org/) for Python applications.
 Activate the virtualenv for your app and install it with `pip install gunicorn`.